-2.4.1.There has been no improvement in the market for the non-core assets of the Company, a position not assisted by the uncertainty associated with the Covid-19 pandemic.
+2.4.1.There has been no improvement in the market for the non-core assets of the Company, a position not assisted by the uncertainty associated with the Covid-19 pandemic and the general economic performance.
 However, we remain optimistic and continue to market these assets.
 Should any affected person know of or be interested in any of the properties for sale, please contact the business rescue team at basilread@matusonassociates.co.za.